afmpjr/testcafe-alpine/README.md

     docker build -t testcafe-alpine .
     ```

+    Use the follwing in case you have any network issue.

+    ```bash
+    docker build --network host -t testcafe-alpine .
+    ```

 2. source `testcafe-alpine.sh` and/or add to your `.bashrc` or `.zshrc`

 3. Make sure you have tests in your `tests` directory